 The Queen's Green Canopy is a unique tree planting initiative created to mark Her Majesty's Platinum Jubilee in 2022, which invites people from across the United Kingdom to "Plant a Tree for the Jubilee."

 The best time to plant trees is from October to March, you can pin your Jubilee tree to the Queen's Green Canopy map.

 The Queen's Green Canopy offered a physical, as well as a virtual commemorative plaque option, in keeping with an environmental initiative.
-Please visit the commemorative plaque page for more details.
+Please visit the Queen's Green Canopy - Commemorative Plaque page for more details.

 How many trees has the Queen planted?

 Throughout Her reign, The Queen has planted more than 1,500 trees all over the world and has spoken alongside Sir David Attenborough of the importance of trees in the Earth's future.

 Determining the age of a tree is difficult because often the trunk of ancient trees are hollow so there's no chance of counting the rings